aditikashyap8/sleep-tracking/README.md

 # Sleep Data Tracking Project

 This project is based on a two-month period during the summer of 2023 when I began tracking my own sleep habits to improve my sleep health.
 I logged bedtime, wake time, screen time, and caffeine intake daily and rated how I felt each morning.

+My goal was to figure out why I constantly felt unrested.

 What began as a self care experiment turned into my first data project and the experience that sparked my interest in data science.